yogeshdarji99/mesos/docs/external-containerizer.md

 ## containers
 ### Gets all active container-id's

 Returns all container identifiers known to be currently active.

-`containers > containerizer::Containers`
+    containers > containerizer::Containers

 This call does not receive any additional data via stdin.

-This call is expected to pass containerizer::Containers back via stdout;
+This call is expected to pass containerizer::Containers back via stdout.

     /**
      * Information on all active containers returned by the containerizer